 38.78128333, -76.7137 (GIS format)

 Site RR is located in the mainstem of the upper tidal headwaters of the Patuxent River, Maryland.
 The site is slightly upstream (roughly 0.3km) from Jackson's Landing at the Patuxent River Park (previous PR site 2002).
 This section of the Patuxent River is approximately 70m wide and average depth at the site is 1.4m.
 The YSI is deployed 0.25 m off of the river bottom.
 Bottom habitat is soft sediment, and grassbeds are evident in the area during summer months.
 Mean tidal fluctuation is approximately 0.6 m.
-Salinities are typically less than 1 ppt at this site throughout the year. .
+Salinities are typically less than 1 ppt at this site throughout the year.
 In 2003 this site was moved from 38° 46' 50.6" N, 76° 42' 29.1" W (Jug Bay) to its present location because of the shallow nature of the old site.
 The new site location (RR) is at the end of the old railroad bed and is deployed vertically in a perforated PVC pipe near midchannel of the Patuxent River.
 Because this site is located along the main channel of the Patuxent River, water quality is reflective of the general quality of water flowing along the main portion of the river.
 The site is roughly 1km downstream of the confluence of the Western Branch tributary and the Patuxent River Mainstem, thus water quality is influenced by Western Branch.
 A large wastewater treatment plant (averaging 10-20 mgd ) discharges directly into the Western Branch tributary of the Patuxent River just upstream of IP.
 USGS streamflow for the closest gauge (Latitude 3857’21.3”N, Longitude 7641’37.3”W NAD83): yearly mean of approximately 350 – 430 cfs.

 Iron Pot Landing (IP)